Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Introduction

 \section{Introduction}

-Toric varieties~\cite{Cox2003, CoLiSc2011, Da1978, Fultontoric, MiToric2008, Oda1988} have been extensively studied in algebraic and differential geometry and so have their symplectic analogues, usually called symplectic toric manifolds or toric integrable systems~\cite{daSi2008}.
+Toric varieties~\cite{Cox2003, CoLiSc2011, Da1978, Fultontoric, MiToric2008, Oda1988} have been extensively studied in algebraic and dif\/ferential geometry and so have their symplectic analogues, usually called symplectic toric manifolds or toric integrable systems~\cite{daSi2008}.
 The relationship between symplectic toric manifolds and toric varieties has been understood since the 1980s, see for instance Delzant~\cite{De1988}, Guillemin~\cite{GuKaehler1994, GuMoment1994}.
 The article~\cite{DuPe2009} contains a coordinate description of this relation.

-In this paper we present an algebraic viewpoint to study non-singular complete four-dimensional toric varieties, based on the study of matrix relations in the special linear group $\sltz$.
+In this paper we present an algebraic viewpoint to study non-singular complete four-di\-men\-sio\-nal toric varieties, based on the study of matrix relations in the special linear group $\sltz$.
 Indeed, one can associate to a rational convex polygon $\De$ the collection of primitive integer inwards pointing normal vectors to its faces, called a \emph{toric fan}.
-This is a $d$\--tuple
+This is a $d$-tuple